apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/04-children-and-joins.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Here we're asking `apostrophe-pieces-pages` to automatically populate `req.data.piecesFilters.tags` with an array of choices.
-And, we're also asking that `tags` be accepted via the query string in the URL (for example, `/people?tags=doctors`).
+Here you're asking `apostrophe-pieces-pages` to automatically populate `req.data.piecesFilters.tags` with an array of choices.
+And, you're also asking that `tags` be accepted via the query string in the URL (for example, `/people?tags=doctors`).

-Now we can take advantage of that:
+Now you can take advantage of that:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/people-pages/index.html" %}